csbence/metronome/README.md

 # features

-Search domains including VaccumWorld, Vehicle, TestDomain
+Search domains including VaccumWorld, Traffic, TestDomain

 Algorithm set that makes use of real time search paradigms

 # todo

-Finish VacuumWorld and Vehicle representation
+Finish VacuumWorld and Traffic representation

 Implement real time A* and its extentions (LSS-LRTA*)